NeuroSyd/randomness/README.md

 1. Input -> LSTM -> Dense;
 2. Input -> Conv1d -> Relu -> Pooling -> LSTM -> Dense

 The dataset is acquired from https://qrng.anu.edu.au/RainHex.php.
 There are 327399 (317399 for training, 10000 for testing) hex numbers in this dataset.
+The dataset used in the paper can be downloaded at https://we.tl/t-NYn6Une5dT.